Details on COFI Replacement Indices

 - Once COFI is no longer available, many Single-Family COFI-indexed ARMs will move to a new replacement index that will be administered and published by Freddie Mac.
 The new index, the Enterprise 11th District COFI Replacement Index ("Ent 11th COFI Repl"), will be published here on the last business day of every month beginning on February 28, 2022 (for the month of January 2022).
 The existing subtypes and index codes will be updated with the new replacement index description.

-- There is a population of Single-Family COFI-indexed ARMs that will transition to the one-year Constant Maturity Treasury (CMT) index1 as specifically stated in those loans' mortgage notes.
+- There is a population of Single-Family COFI-indexed ARMs that will transition to the Constant Maturity Treasury (CMT) index1 as specifically stated in those loans' mortgage notes.
 Upon transition, for certain Single-Family Mortgage-Backed Securities where the majority of the ARM loans convert to CMT:

 - The subtype will change.
 The table below maps the original subtype to the new subtype.